kenhding/MODINSdoc/docs/source/dockerGuides.rst

 ..
 Note::

-   Running FSL in Docker may report an error related to ``$USER`` at the start of processing, this is because the ``$USER`` variable in the docker is not specified, you can either try ``export USER=root`` or manually adding a user which matches your server user name in the container before processing data.
+   Running FSL in Docker may report an error related to ``$USER`` at the start of processing, this is because the ``$USER`` variable in the docker is not specified, you can either try ``export USER=root`` or manually adding a user which matches your server user name in the container before processing data(E.g,. ``useradd -m <your user name>``).
 In Docker, output files are usually owned by ``root`` user that is why you will involve adding a user in your script.
+Then you may use ``runuser -u <your user name> -- fsl`` to run the GUI.
+In this way, the output file will be saved under your user name.

 Neurodesktop example with Docker